 Who is Phoef Sutton?

-Listen to Phoef discuss COLORADO BOULEVARD on the Writer’s Bone podcast.
+Listen to Phoef discuss his action-packed crime thriller COLORADO BOULEVARD on the Writer’s Bone podcast.

 Now available from Brash Books.
 15 MINUTES TO LIVE, a wildly inventive, exhilarating, sexually-charged thriller.